 Posted on by

-Impact of remittances on families
+Impact of Remittances on Brazilian Families

-Impact of remittances on societies
+Impact of Remittances on Brazilian Society

-Impact of remittances on the economy
+Impact of Remittances on the Brazilian Economy

-The contribution of Brazilian Americans
+The Contribution of Brazilian Americans

-650,000 Brazilians currently live and work in the United States.
-Their median annual income is over $35000, while most remittance recipients earn less than $10,000 a year.
+Roughly 650,000 Brazilians currently live and work in the United States.
+Their median annual income is over $35,000, while most remittance recipients earn less than $10,000 a year.
 This stark discrepancy is the reason why so many Brazilians have decided to migrate to the United States in order to seek a better life.
 50% of all remittances to Brazil are from the United States.
 Brazilian Americans have contributed in no small way to the social and economic growth of their homeland through the money they remit home.

 The Brazilian diaspora is large.
 1.5 million Brazilians live and work abroad, and remit money home to Brazil regularly.
-Many of the recipients are the family members of overseas Brazilians; an indication of the strong ties to their homeland that many overseas Brazilians still retain.
+Most of the recipients are the family members of overseas Brazilians; an indication of the strong ties to their homeland that many overseas Brazilians still retain.

 Posted on by